nicolemichaud03/Recipe-Recommender-System/README.md

     - further tune model parameters

 ### Limitations:
  - Model takes a long time to run and is computationally expensive
+ - Metrics would likely improve with more epochs, but this was not able to be explored due to long runtime
  - Diet type classifications of recipes are not 100% reliable